Successes and Opportunities

 Successes

-Our First Success: A New Accessible Parking Space in Mt.
+A) Our First Success: A New Accessible Parking Space in Mt.
 Tabor Park!

 We were in conversation with a park bureau representative about increasing access when the parking area near the upper east side gates was being repainted.
 We weren’t making much progress.